thinkful-ei-firefly/julian-bookmarks-app/README.md

-##### This application allows a user to add, edit and delete their favorite bookmarks.
+##### Bookmark Keeper 1.0 allows users to save bookmarks with a description, link and rating.
+Users can filter their bookmarks by rating and delete bookmarks when they no longer need them.

 ### User Stories